Suryansh-Dey/suryansh-dey.github.io/vinaiak/trainingPortal/README.md

 If the college fest data is too much like more than a page, try breaking it into further `topics` like for every college fest `BITotsav`, `Pantheon`, `vinotsav` etc. and there put their respective data.

 But try avoiding making deep hierarchy, generally not more than 3 levels if all of them is to be guessed by AI.
 If you ask about the context about which question is to be asked in beginning of conversation and AI has to guess about 3 levels of hierarchy then it's okay.
 Rather try creating many `topics` in single line is recommended.

+Remember, guessing a good name is hardest job in programming
 ### Modify
 To modify an existing `topic` of type `file`.
 Modifying an `file`: